 I know they are very focussed on identifying high risk applications of artificial intelligence that threaten fundamental human rights - uses of facial recognition and other biometrics, and micro targeting of people.
 I think we will see, and rightly so, regulators around the world, not just in Europe, start to draw red lines around these applications.

-To conclude his commentary, Toby raised a very common AI question can the human brain be hacked?
+Toby concluded with a common AI question - can the human brain be hacked?
 Using the Cambridge Analytica scandal, he illustrated how AI can be used to influence our decision-making processes, and not always in our own best interests.

-What surprises me about Cambridge Analytica is that much of the concern focused on the privacy question, where personal data from Facebook users was being collected without appropriate consent.
+What surprises me about Cambridge Analytica is that much of the concern focused on privacy, where personal data from Facebook users was being collected without appropriate consent.

-I think we should be much more concerned about how that personal data was then used to manipulate how people voted, by micro targeting political advertisements.

-We certainly saw the presidential election in United States influenced by this, and potentially, the Brexit referendum may also have been swung by such means.
+But we should be much more concerned about how that personal data was then used to manipulate how people voted, by micro targeting political advertisements disrupting our democratic process.
+We certainly saw the United States presidential election influenced by this, and potentially, the Brexit referendum.

-We should be very concerned that our democratic processes are being disrupted.
 But when people question whether I am optimistic or pessimistic about the future of technology, I am definitely optimistic.
 While we face some very wicked problems (the climate emergency, increasing inequality, decreasing biodiversity of the planet, and of course, this ongoing pandemic), AI offers an opportunity to help us deal with many of these challenges.

-Learning from history, we have seen significant and important societal shifts around major events like global wars, and I suspect a possible silver lining that comes out of this global pandemic may be the ability to think about ways to use AI tools to improve the quality of all our lives, to shorten the working week, or to spread the wealth that these technologies allow us to generate.
+Learning from history, we have seen significant and important societal shifts around major events like global wars, and a possible silver lining of this global pandemic may be the ability to consider how we can use AI tools to improve the quality of all our lives, to shorten the working week, or to spread the wealth these technologies allow us to generate.

-Craig closed the webinar, warmly thanking Vivien, Toby, and Simon for their insightful presentations.
+Craig closed the webinar, warmly thanking Ron, Toby, Simon, and Liz for their insightful presentations.

 Ignition is reimagining financial advice.

-We combine the power of digital intelligence with a human touch to enable smarter, more flexible and more secure advice delivery for everyone. discoverignition.com
+We combine the power of digital intelligence with a human touch to enable smarter, more flexible and more secure advice delivery for everyone.

+discoverignition.com